JohnMorales/JohnMorales.github.io/source/_posts/2014-01-26-embjerjs-is-a-more-than-just-model-view-controller.markdown

 categories: EmberJS, Patterns
 ---

 I'm learning EmbjerJS, and it's a great framework.
-One of the things that I struggled with is that their documentation says that EmberJS is an MVC framework.
+One of the things that I struggled with is that I thought it was a vanilla MVC javascript framework.
-I said OK, I know MVC so this is great..then I read a few more docs about how Ember view binding works and tried to create a quick prototype.
+I said OK, I know MVC so this is great..then I read a few docs about how Ember view binding works and tried to create a quick prototype.
 I could not get a simple form post working.
 Why?

 ## I assumed it was just an MVC framework.